mvolkmann/blog/src/css-modules.md

 It is recommended to use camelCase names for
 CSS classes define in CSS Modules source files.
 The reason is that these become properties on an exported JavaScript object.
-Referencing properties with snake_case or kebab-case names is somewhat tedious.
+Referencing properties with snake_case or kebab-case names is somewhat tedious because they must be inside quotes that are inside square brackets.
+For example, writing `styles.myClassName` is easier than writing `styles['my-class-name']`.

-The following file, `MyComponent.module.css` defines styles that will be scoped to the component `MyComponent`.
+The following file, `MyComponent.module.css`, defines styles that will be scoped to the component `MyComponent`.

 ```css